giriprasadthampyEY/wt-js-libs/README.md

 // This approach might be a little slow as all off-chain data gets downloaded const plainHotel = await hotel.toPlainObject();
-// You get a synced plain javascript object you can traverse in any way you want const hotelName2 = plainHotel.dataUri.contents.descriptionUri.contents.name;
+// You get a synced plain javascript object you can traverse in any way you want const hotelName2 = plainHotel.orgJson.contents.name;
+// If an ORG.ID is using an API that conform to Winding Tree data model, you can wrap
+// them into a storage pointer as well const hotelApis = await hotel.getWindingTreeApi();
+const apiContents = (await hotelApis.hotel[0].toPlainObject()).contents;
+const hotelDescriptionDocument = await apiContents.descriptionUri.contents;

-// OR you can be picky but faster
+// OR you can do it like this

-// Accessing off-chain data - the entry point url is actually stored on chain const dataIndex = await hotel.dataIndex;
+// Accessing off-chain data - the entry point url is actually stored on chain const orgJson = await hotel.orgJson;
-const hotelDataIndexUrl = dataIndex.ref;
+const hotelOrgJsonUrl = orgJson.ref;
-// This data is fetched from some off-chain storage const dataIndexContents = await dataIndex.contents;
+// This data is fetched from some off-chain storage const orgJsonContents = await orgJson.contents;
-const hotelDescriptionDocument = await dataIndexContents.descriptionUri.contents;
-// This data is fetched from another off-chain document const hotelName = hotelDescriptionDocument.name;

 // How about creating a hotel and adding it to a directory?